-Slow cooked beef cheek, braised in red wine, with vegetables and flavoured with thyme, bay and cinnamon.
+Slow cooked beef cheeks, braised in red wine, with vegetables and flavoured with thyme, bay and cinnamon.
 A hearty, warming stew, perfect for cold Winter days.

-Our slow cooked beef cheek is a great tasting winter warming stew.
-Beef cheek is a cheaper cut of beef, but one that is packed full of flavour.
+My slow cooked beef cheeks are a tasty winter warming stew.
+Beef cheek is a cheap cut of beef, but one that is packed with flavour.
 However, despite this, it is a cut of beef that many people are nervous about cooking.
-Here we show you how easy it is to cook braised beef cheeks at home.

 - This is comfort food at its best!
 A rich and warming beef stew that everyone will enjoy.

-- Make ahead then pop the dish in the oven to bubble away slowly while you get on with your day.
+- Easy cook, just assemble the dish and place into the oven to bubble away slowly while you get on with your day.

 - Feeding a crowd?
 No problem, this recipe is easily doubled or trebled.